wp-plugins/akeebabackupcore/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 1.3.2 =
+* Push notifications with Pushbullet
+* [HIGH] ANGIE: Restoration may fail or corrupt text on some servers due to UTF8MB4 support

 = 1.3.1 =
 * Updated Import from S3 to use the official Amazon AWS SDK for PHP